 Artificial structures, on the other hand, last much longer and provide the same amount of structure and complexity throughout their life as they do on the day they were installed.
 In fact, due to the growth of periphytons, some types of artificial habitat can become even more beneficial with the passage of time.
 Additionally, artificial habitat is easier to handle and often has the weight integrated into the unit to sink and hold it in place.
 The con to artificial habitat is that if a large project is done all at once, it can get a bit pricey.
 However, when viewed over the entire life span, the price difference is much less significant when you begin to add up the labor and resources required to collect, construct and install natural habitat structures every few years to maintain habitat requirements.

 Pond King has created various types of artificial structures that can be utilized throughout the entire water column and meet all the requirements that we have discussed.
-If you have any other questions on habitat types or placement feel free to contact me directly at firstname.lastname@example.org.
+If you have any other questions on habitat types or placement or would like to develop a plan for habitat installations, feel free to contact me directly at email@example.com.